biomina/VirDedup/README.md

 Assembles the final deduplicated datasets:

-- Cross-database matches -> keep GenBank copy, annotate with GISAID accession
+- Cross-database matches -> keep GenBank copy, annotate with GISAID accession.
+  If the GenBank subtype is missing, it is inherited from the matched GISAID record.
 - GenBank-only records -> kept as-is
 - GISAID-only records -> kept as-is
 - Intra-database duplicates -> removed (tracked with kept counterpart)
 - Edge cases -> kept as-is by default (both copies).
+For edge cases where the GenBank subtype is missing, it is inherited from the GISAID partner (same as MATCH records).
 Pass per-category flags to selectively remove GISAID copies:
   - `--remove-edge-isolate` — remove for isolate-mismatch edge cases
   - `--remove-edge-date` — remove for date-mismatch edge cases
   - `--remove-edge-country` — remove for country-mismatch edge cases
-  - `--remove-edge-other` — remove for other edge cases
+  - `--remove-edge-other` — remove for other edge cases (including "Subtype: missing")
   - `--remove-edge-copies` — shorthand for all four flags above

 ## Output Files